dlt/blog/content/posts/introduction-to-postgresql-indexes.md

 select generate_series(3, 1000000), 'Player ' || generate_series(3, 1000000);
 {{< / highlight >}}

-After adding more rows to the table its corresponding file is not 30MB.
+After adding more rows to the table its corresponding file is 30MB.
 Internally, it is divided into 8kb pages.

 {{< highlight bash >}}
 ls -lrtah /opt/homebrew/var/postgresql@16/base/71122/71123
 -rw-------  1 dlt  admin    30M 16 Aug 16:32 /opt/homebrew/var/postgresql@16/base/71122/71133
 {{< / highlight >}}

-When we do a postgres search on a table without an index, postgres will read all tuples in every page and apply a filter.
+When we query a table without an index, Postgres reads all tuples in every page and apply a filter.
 For example, let's analyze the command below that searches for rows whose `name` column value is equal to "Ronaldo" and show how the database performed this search.
 We use the explain command with the options `(analyse, buffers)`. `analyse` will actually execute the query instead of just using cost estimates, and `buffers` will show buffer reads.

 {{< highlight sql >}}
  explain (analyze, buffers) select * from foo where name = 'Ronaldo';